 - Oats: You could use quick cooking oats or instant oats, but then add less milk while making the cookie dough.

 - Flour: For a lighter texture in the cookies, use all-purpose flour.
-Adding a pinch of baking soda will also give a lighter texture.
+Adding a pinch of baking powder will also give a lighter texture.

 - Vegan options: Use vegan butter and almond milk or lite coconut milk.